-Cloud-based accounting software is useful for all businesses, but they are incredibly helpful for small businesses in particular.
-They can make a massive difference in the performance of small companies by saving them a lot of time and money that could’ve otherwise been spent on tedious tasks done manually.
+Cloud-based accounting software is useful for all businesses but incredibly helpful for small businesses in particular.
+They can make a massive difference in the performance of small companies by saving them a lot of time and money that could’ve otherwise been spent manually on tedious tasks.

 If you’ve been looking for a cloud-based accounting solution, then you’ve probably come along many names – Xero and FreshBooks must’ve been mentioned in most of the articles you read/videos you watched.
-This is because both solutions are affordable, cloud-based platforms designed to automate and simplify accounting for businesses.
+This is because both solutions are affordable, cloud-based platforms designed to automate and simplify business accounting.

 But what are the differences?
 Which one best fits your business?
-To help you find the answer to these questions, we are going to put Xero and Freshbooks in a head-to-head comparison to see how they can meet your needs.
+To help you find the answer to these questions, we will put Xero and Freshbooks in a head-to-head comparison to see how they can meet your needs.

 FreshBooks is one of the best cloud-based accounting solutions you can find.
-It helps over 5 million businesses streamline time tracking, client invoicing, and fast track their sales cycle.
+It helps over 5 million businesses streamline time tracking and client invoicing and fast-track their sales cycle.
 The solution is fast, reliable, and can turn complex financial processes into an enjoyable experience.

 Collaboration features provide faster and more efficient delivery, while the time-tracking feature helps businesses improve their efficiency.